smetj/wishbone/docs/wishbone module.rst

 Module default parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The :py:class:`wishbone.Actor` baseclass can be initialized with 2 parameters:
+The :py:class:`wishbone.Actor` baseclass must be initialized with at least 3
+parameters:

+- name: The name of the module.
-- size: determines the size of each queue in the module.
+- size: The size of each of the module queues.
-- frequency: determines the frequency at which metrics are generated.
+- frequency: The frequency at which metrics are generated.

 Events
 ------